chehx/chehx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Principal Researcher at Huawei Noah’s Ark Lab, Huawei Hong Kong Research Center.
+I am currently a Principal Researcher at Large Model Application Lab, Huawei Hong Kong Research Center.
 Previously, I obtained my Ph.D. in Computer Science and Engineering at [The Hong Kong University of Science and Technology](https://hkust.edu.hk) (HKUST).
 Prior to joining HKUST, I obtained a Bachelor’s degree from [Northwestern Polytechnical University](https://en.nwpu.edu.cn) (NWPU) with honor.

 Recently, my primary research interests lie in computer vision, world model, multi-modal generative model, and AI agents.

-Our team at Huawei HKRC is dedicated to advancing research in Multimodal Generative Models and AI Agents.
+Our team is dedicated to advancing research in Multimodal Generative Models and AI Agents.
 We are actively seeking experienced full-time researchers and interns to join us.
 If you're interested, feel free to reach out via email.

 <!-- Honestly, I have chance to work with some great researchers as Prof.Feiping Nie, Prof. Xuelong Li and Prof. Wei Zheng in the field of machine learning. -->